French Motorcycles

 Villard Cyclecars

-Villard 3-wheeled cyclecars were first presented at the Paris Salon in October 1924, and were manufactured by Ste des Automobiles Villard of Oise from 1925 to 1935.
-The design was based on the Colombe, which ceased operations in 1925.
+Marcel Villard presented his 3-wheeled cyclecars at the Paris Salon in October 1924.
+The Villard was manufactured by Ste des Automobiles Villard of Janville (Oise) from 1925 to 1935.
+The design was the result of a collaboration with Colombe, which ceased operations in 1925.

 The front wheel was driven by a Harrissard 345cc two-stroke with variable friction transmission.
 There were two models, a touriste capable of around 60km/h and a sports model which could achieve a claimed 90km/h.
 Other engines were used at times.